 How easy was the Pebbell to set up and use?

 Simple to set up and charge.
 I took it out on several runs to get an idea about how it would feel carrying it.
 Easy to use and lightweight, the Pebbell was nice to have as extra personal security.

 As a runner what did you like about the Pebbell?

 I think it is good to run without your phone.
 Lots of my clients run with a mobile phone, usually to play music for motivation.
 I feel the Pebbell would be ideal for a beginner runner for added security, in case they needed to call someone, should an emergency arise.
 The device is small enough to wear/carry in your pocket or via the Velcro armband.
 It serves a similar purpose to a panic button that older people have for medical/emergency reasons.

-What are your thoughts about whether other outdoor enthusiasts such as horse riders and mountain bikers would feel using a Pebbell?
+What are your thoughts about whether other outdoor enthusiasts such as horse riders and mountain bikers would feel like using a Pebbell?

 When you use your mobile on a run or ride, to track your miles or to listen to music, you often run out of power.
 I think the Pebbell would be a useful tool to combat this.

 In one sentence how would you sum up the Pebbell for someone who might be interested in getting one as an outdoor sports safety device?